sandratsy/SumsOfSquares/README.md

 # SumsOfSquares
-MATLAB and Mathematica code for reproducing the results found in _paper_
+MATLAB and Mathematica code for reproducing the results found in _link to paper_

 ## This repository contains code to:
 - Numerically verify the optimal contraction factors for three algorithms using CVX